SichangHe/CS401/HW2/README.md

 02:13:08,16.381,0.2.0,2024-02-16 06:27:06.328215627
 ```

-Note that the time zone on the VM is UTC,
+Note that the time zone on the VM is UTC-5,
 and the response time includes the time spent running cURL.

 If the data of one request are similar to the previous according to some